 To book tickets with the disabled concession please call the Box Office on 01243 781312.

 Free Sennheiser listening units are available for all performances.
-An induction loop is available in the Festival Theatre by switching your hearing aid to ‘T'.
+An induction loop is available in the Festival and Minerva Theatre by switching your hearing aid to ‘T'.

 Stagetext captioned performances – for people who are deaf or hard of hearing, or for those whom English is not their first language.
 Captioning converts words into text that appears on a screen at the same time as they are sung or spoken.
 For more information see stagetext.org